mohankumar80/Game-of-Thrones-Quiz/README.md

 # Game of Thrones Quiz

 This is a Quiz game on Game of Thrones.
-Contains questions on the character, their deaths, dragons and much more.
+Contains questions on the characters, their deaths, dragons and much more.

 Play to find out!!